Symbiosis-Quantum-Club/.github/profile/README.md

 # Symbiosis Quantum Club

-Welcome to the official GitHub repository of the **Symbiosis Quantum Club** — a student-driven initiative from the Department of Artificial Intelligence and Machine Learning at **Symbiosis Institute of Technology, Pune**.
+Welcome to the official GitHub repository of the **Symbiosis Quantum Club**; a student-driven initiative from the Department of Artificial Intelligence and Machine Learning at **Symbiosis Institute of Technology, Pune**.
 Our mission is to make **quantum computing and quantum machine learning** accessible, practical, and exciting for students and researchers alike.

 ---

 ##  Why Quantum Computing?

-Quantum computing is more than a buzzword — it's a technological leap that is expected to **revolutionize industries** from healthcare and finance to cybersecurity and artificial intelligence.
+Quantum computing is more than a buzzword; it's an ongoing technological leap that is expected to **revolutionize industries** from healthcare and finance to cybersecurity.
 As classical computing begins to reach its physical limits, quantum computing offers a fundamentally new way of solving problems that are **intractable for classical systems**, by leveraging phenomena like **superposition**, **entanglement**, and **quantum interference**.

 ---